 Dominic Armstrong impresses audiences with his musicianship, characterization, and dynamism of repertoire.
 A Metropolitan Opera National Council Finalist and winner of the George London Competition, Mr. Armstrong has made important debuts with companies in the United States and internationally.

-Recent performances have included productions of Tosca (Cavaradossi) with Maestro Emmanuel Plasson in a tour of southern France; a nationwide tour of the US with his alma mater, The Curtis Institute, joined by Mikael Eliasen, Milos Repicky; as well as debuts with LA Opera (Edgar Allen Poe and Cecil Cheshire in Gordon Getty's Scare Pair), Opera Omaha (Lurcanio in Handel's Ariodante), Syracuse Opera (Macduff in Verdi's Macbeth), and the completion of the first performance of Wagner's Die Walküre in Miami in 30 years portraying Siegmund with the Miami Music Festival.
+Recent performances have included productions of Tosca (Cavaradossi) with Maestro Emmanuel Plasson in a tour of southern France; a nationwide tour of the US with Mikael Eliasen and Milos Repicky for Curtis on Tour; as well as debuts with LA Opera (Edgar Allen Poe and Cecil Cheshire in Gordon Getty's Scare Pair), Opera Omaha (Lurcanio in Handel's Ariodante), Syracuse Opera (Macduff in Verdi's Macbeth), and the completion of Wagner's Die Walküre portraying Siegmund with the Miami Music Festival.
 Upcoming highlights include a debut with the Kentucky Opera revisiting the role of Don José, and joining OnSite Opera in New York City, portraying the role of Peter Quint in Benjamin Britten's The Turn of the Screw and making his Off-Broadway debut with Lincoln Center Theatre in Ricky Ian Gordon and Lynn Nottage's Intimate Apparel.
 Other milestones include performances with the New York City Opera, Chicago Opera Theatre, Lyric Opera of Chicago, Opera Philadelphia, Opera Colorado, Opera Regio Torino, Deutsche Oper Berlin, Wexford Festival Opera, Ars Musica Hong Kong, Carnegie Hall Presents, Lincoln Center Festival, Chautauqua Opera, Prototype Festival, and many others.